 Safe drinking water.

 Most water in Cuba is safe to drink.
 It tastes a bit like a swimming pool (and that makes it safe) but is perfectly OK.
 So if you find yourself wandering the streets looking for water, just drink from the tap… It’s safe.
+To avoid being sued I recommend boiling it however.

 Get the taste out.